spleenYou/OC-P9/readme.md

 http://127.0.0.1:8000
 ```

-You can create an account or test the website withone of the following login/password :
+It's possible to create an account or test the website with one of the following login/password :
 - SuperUser :
     - Login : spleen85
     - Password : SuperS3cret!!!